How Can IT Support Boost Employee Productivity?

-According to estimates from the Bank of England, Covid-19 could end up reducing total factor productivity (TFP) by 5%, but firms are also facing internal productivity challenges due to the special measures they are having to take.
+According to estimates from the Bank of England, Covid-19 could end up reducing total factor productivity (TFP) by 5%.
+Firms are also facing internal productivity challenges due to the special measures they are having to take.
 These include adapting to having people working from home (WFH) and putting the right technology in place to support this.

 But what these changes to work structures and practices have also highlighted is the flexibility that technology offers.
 What firms lose in productivity while they adapt initially, they have the potential to regain and improve on in the longer term.

 Digital transformation is a term that is now in widespread use.
-Its definition can be quite broad, but at its heart is the use of digital technology to enhance and improve business processes, and to offer practical means for innovation.
+Its definition can be quite broad, but at its heart is the use of digital technology to enhance and improve business processes.
+This offers practical means for innovation.

 By digitising processes and improving connectivity, enterprises and organisations can boost efficiency and productivity.

-But this transformation occurs at a very human level, as employees adapt to changing ways of working and adopt new tools for their essential everyday use.
+But this transformation occurs at a very human level.
+Employees adapt to changing ways of working and adopt new tools for their essential everyday use.
 A big part of digital transformation is the automation of tasks, where the use of platforms such as Office 365.

 Technology has enabled efficient remote conferencing through Zoom, Microsoft Teams and other platforms.
 It has supported both agile and remote working using secure cloud computing platforms.